-The GEO Group REIT, Inc. (The GEO Group REIT) was incorporated on July 11, 2013, under the laws of the State of Florida and was authorized to issue 125,000,000 shares of common stock, par value \$.01 per share and 30,000,000 shares of preferred stock, \$.01 par value per share.
+The GEO Group REIT, Inc. ("The GEO Group REIT", the "Company") was incorporated on July 11, 2013, under the laws of the State of Florida and was authorized to issue 125,000,000 shares of common stock, par value \$.01 per share and 30,000,000 shares of preferred stock, \$.01 par value per share.
 The GEO Group REIT, a wholly owned subsidiary of The GEO Group, Inc., was created to effect the merger described below.
-The GEO Group, Inc. paid \$1,000 to capitalize the company.
+The GEO Group, Inc. paid \$1,000 to capitalize the Company.
+This was the only transaction for the period ended December 31, 2013.

 Prior to the merger, The GEO Group REIT will conduct no business other than incident to the merger.
 In the merger, The GEO Group, Inc. will merge with and into The GEO Group REIT.
 Upon effectiveness of the merger, shares of The GEO Group, Inc. will be cancelled and the outstanding shares of common and preferred stock will be converted into the right to receive the same number of shares of The GEO Group REIT common and preferred stock.
-The GEO Group REIT will, by virtue of the merger, directly or indirectly own all of the assets and business formerly owned by The GEO Group, Inc..
+The GEO Group REIT will, by virtue of the merger, directly or indirectly own all of the assets and business formerly owned by The GEO Group, Inc.

 Also effective at the time of the merger, The GEO Group REIT will change its name to "The GEO Group, Inc." and its certificate of incorporation will be amended and restated.
-The restated certificate is substantially the same as The GEO Group, Inc. Charter, except for a change in its authorized capital stock and the addition of restrictions on ownership and transfer of common and preferred stock to facilitate compliance with the rules applicable to REITs.
+The restated certificate is substantially the same as The GEO Group, Inc., except for a change in its authorized capital stock and the addition of restrictions on ownership and transfer of common and preferred stock to facilitate compliance with the rules applicable to REITs.
 The members of the board of directors and executive management of The GEO Group, Inc. immediately prior to the merger will hold the same positions with The GEO Group REIT immediately after the merger.

-SELECTED HISTORICAL FINANCIAL INFORMATION
+SELECTED HISTORICAL FINANCIAL INFORMATION AND OTHER DATA

 The following table sets forth the selected historical financial and other data of us and our consolidated subsidiaries at the dates and for the periods indicated.
-The selected consolidated balance sheet data as of December 31, 2012 and January 1, 2012 and the selected consolidated statements of comprehensive income data and other financial data for each of the years in the three-year period ended December 31, 2012 have been derived from our audited consolidated financial statements incorporated by reference into this proxy statement/prospectus.
-The selected consolidated balance sheet data as of June 30, 2013 and July 1, 2012, and the selected consolidated statements of comprehensive income data and other financial data for each of the six months ended on each date, have been derived from our unaudited consolidated financial statements incorporated by reference into this proxy statement/prospectus.
-The selected consolidated balance sheet data as of January 2, 2011, January 3, 2010 and December 28, 2010 and the selected consolidated statements of comprehensive income data and other financial data for each of the years in the two-year period ended January 3, 2010 have been derived from our audited consolidated financial statements which are not included or incorporated by reference into this proxy statement/prospectus.
-In connection with our conversion to a REIT, we changed our fiscal year end from the close of business on the Sunday closest to December 31 of each year to December 31 of each year beginning with the 2012 fiscal year.
-As a result the 2012 fiscal year ended on December 31, 2012 instead of December 30, 2012.
+The selected consolidated balance sheet data as of December 31, 2013 and December 31, 2012 and the selected consolidated statements of comprehensive income data and other financial data for each of the years in the three-year period ended December 31, 2013 have been derived from our audited consolidated financial statements incorporated by reference into this proxy statement/prospectus.
+The selected balance sheet data as of January 1, 2012, January 2, 2011 and January 3, 2010 and the selected consolidated statements of comprehensive income data and other financial data for each of January 2, 2011 and January 3, 2010 have been derived from our audited consolidated financial statements, which are not included in or incorporated by reference into this proxy statement/prospectus.
+The selected consolidated statements of comprehensive income and other financial data for each of the years in the five-year period ended December 31, 2013 reflect the reclassification of certain amounts as discontinued operations.
+In connection with our conversion to a REIT, we determined to change our fiscal year end from the close of business on the Sunday closest to December 31 of each year to December 31 of each year.
+This change was effective for the 2012 fiscal year and as a result the 2012 fiscal year ended on December 31, 2012 instead of December 30, 2012.
+In the opinion of management, the presentation of such results includes all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the data for such periods.